 There are many sides of this coin.
 I have used steroids only once in my life and it scared the hell out of me when I was 17.
-I had a near career ending shoulder injury and wanted to wrestle so bad I could taste it.
+I had a near career-ending shoulder injury and wanted to wrestle so bad I could taste it.
 A doctor that used to train at my gym told me that something called “Winstrol” could fix the muscle tear in my shoulder.
 So I took it.
 The results were amazing.
 Within 2 days I was back at wrestling practice and throwing people around the mat.
 That’s where it scared the hell out of me.
 My way of thinking back then was that if this worked on muscular repair the way it did then it could wreak havoc with the rest of the muscular system.
 I abstained.
-A friend of mine from way back wrote a book called “Death in the Locker Room“, his name is Bob Goldman.
+A friend of mine from way back, Bob Goldman, wrote a book called “Death in the Locker Room“.
 After reading the book I convinced myself I was correct to not get involved with Anabolic Steroids.

 I am a huge research freak.
 I don’t think many people do as much research as me on controversial subjects.
 The research shows by all the agencies that the video showed, as well as 20 different accredited University studies.
 Here is just a tidbit from Dr. Stephen Kirshner, MD, Residency Program Director, Professor of Clinical Medicine, Department of Medicine, Section of Physical Medicine and Rehabilitation, Louisiana State University School of Medicine

 “Almost with their inception, testosterone and anabolic-androgenic analogues have been used and abused by those seeking to augment both anabolic and androgenic potential to improve physical performance in athletic endeavors or to improve physique.
 Stories of Eastern-bloc athletes receiving testosterone and anabolic-androgenic steroids as part of their training regimens as early as the 1950s abound.
 The Eastern-bloc weightlifters and track athletes subsequently ruled the athletic stage for decades.